mdelally/mici/README.md

 # mici

-An Electron application with Vue and TypeScript
+An Electron application with Vue and TypeScript that helps you map MIDI controllers to various actions on your computer.

 ## Recommended IDE Setup